Over the undercut? Easy transition tips abound.

-While your high and tight is gracefully growing in, there are times when the sides and back of your undercut can awkwardly stick out.
-Train your strands to lay flat as they grow by blowdrying in a backwards direction from your face.
+While your style is growing in, there are times when the sides and back of your undercut can stick out.
+Train your strands to lay flat as they grow by blowdrying in a backward direction from your face.
 Finish with a non-greasy pomade or gel, such as Bed Head for Men by TIGI Power Play Firm Finish Gel, to keep things looking smooth.
-Also, make sure to get your back and sides trimmed regularly to gradually blend in that disconnect on top, as forgetting to do so at this stage can make you look shaggy.
+Also, make sure to get your back and sides trimmed regularly.
+This will gradually blend in that disconnect on top.
+Forgetting this step at this stage can make you look shaggy.

 4. Get a classic taper.

 Once your sides can lay somewhat flat, it’s time to go in and switch out to a classic medium taper.
-A bit longer than the high and tight, it maintains that general shape but with around two inches more on the back and sides, and can also be done with scissors instead of clippers.
+This style maintains that general shape but with around two inches more on the back and sides.
+It can also be done with scissors instead of clippers.
 Take note of the crispness of your sideburns and your back, which can make or break the look.

 5. Go for a square cut.

 The square cut, or gentleman’s clean-cut taper, is like a classic, medium taper but done with scissors.
-A truly dapper, polished look, unlike the undercut it has almost an equal length of hair on all sides (hence its name), save for a few inches on top.
+A truly dapper, polished look, unlike the undercut it has almost an equal length of hair on all sides.
 It flatters almost all hair types and can easily go from day to night with just a dime-sized swipe of pomade, such as the Axe Signature Clean Cut Look: Styling Pomade.
 This haircut can also be styled via a modern pompadour or a quiff, another two of our favorite guy’s haircuts for the new season.